 The /InfinityWeather/Precipitation/BP_InfinityPrecipitationOcclusion is a specific type of actor that contains render target texture used for calculating precipitation collision with the roofs and other cached meshes.
 After placing this actor on the scene you will notice that in the area of the occlusion map the rain and snow are not rendered under the meshes.

 Currently supported is only one occlusion map per level but its planned to implement switching between multiple occlusion maps dynamically.

 The wind is based on the integration of multiple effects that react to a simple wind direction vector.

 Currently, the wind effects can be controlled globally on the full scene using the Wind Direction vector in BP_InfinityWeatherController.

 Most of the objects that react to wind use Environment/Functions/MF_InfinityWind material function that returns all important information about current wind status.
 It’s the simplest way to get global wind data.

 List of implemented effects and objects that reacts to the wind force.

 - Precipitation direction – Attribute Wind Force in precipitation blueprint scales how much it affects

-- Vegetation – MF_WindBush, MF_WindTreeLeafs, MF_WindTreeTrunk, MF_WindGrass nodes in the implements the effects of wind on vegetation.
+- Vegetation – MF_WindBush, MF_WindTreeLeafs, MF_WindTreeTrunk, MF_WindGrass nodes implements the effects of wind on vegetation.

 - Flags – specific implementation of flag material M_Flag.